BrkRaw/brkraw/README.md

 ```

 - Build BIDS dataset with multiple Bruker raw datasets.
-- Required to copy the datasets into the parent folder.
+- You need to copy all data into one parent folder, compressed zip file will also work (we recommend to use zip file)
-- All dataset under parent folder will be converted into ./Data folder with BIDS
+- All dataset under parent folder will be converted into ./Data folder with BIDS structure, but filename will not follow
+the BIDS standard.
+If you need to share your data, we recommend to use bids_converter function instead.

 ![brkraw summary](imgs/brkraw_bids.png)
 **Example of automatically generated BIDS dataset**